Creating a Video-Wall with Yodeck

 And here is what a screen doing overscan looks like:With Overscan

 Overscan will interfere with Video-Wall alignments, so you need to remove it.
-Use the TV menu to adjust picture settings and change the option usually referenced as “ P.SIZE,” “ Aspect Ratio,” “ Format,” or similar.
+Use the TV menu to adjust picture settings and change the options usually referenced as “ P.SIZE,” “ Aspect Ratio,” “ Format,” or similar.
 These settings should have options like “ 16:9”, “ 4:3”, “ Widescreen,” “ Pixel Scan,” and so on.
 Cycle through the options to find the correct one that eliminates overscan.

 Overscan Effect

 Then, we need to make sure that the Players are configured with the proper orientation.
-If a screen in the Video Wall is mounted vertically like a portrait or upside-down, you need to set this in the respective Monitor’s configuration in Yodeck.
+If a screen in the Video Wall is mounted vertically like a portrait or upside-down, you need to set this in the respective Player configuration in Yodeck.
 Screens should then reconfigure and appear rotated after a few minutes.

 D. Steps in Yodeck

-Here are the steps you need to follow to configure a Video-Wall in Yodeck.
+Here are the steps you need to follow to configure a video wall in Yodeck.

 1. Create 1 Streaming Video entry for each screen.